-Side effects of radiotherapy for advanced bowel cancer
+Side effects of radiotherapy for metastatic bowel cancer

 Side effects tend to start a week after the radiotherapy begins.
 They gradually get worse during the treatment and for a couple of weeks after the treatment ends.
 But they usually begin to improve after around 2 weeks or so.